 Scammers are now targeting Google and Amazon customers the most frequently with brand phishing attacks, according to a new report.

-A recent study by security company Check Point found that Google and Amazon customers tie for the most phishing attempts aiming to steal their personal information at 13% of total attacks during the second quarter of this year.
+A recent study by security company Check Point found that Google and Amazon customers tie for the most phishing attacks aiming to steal their personal information at 13% of total attacks during the second quarter of this year.
 Other brands that top the list include WhatsApp and Facebook, which tied for third place with each at 9%; Microsoft at 7%; Outlook at 3%; and Netflix, Huawei, PayPal and Apple all coming in at 2%.

 Experts suggest the change in brands used in phishing attempts is based on the current coronavirus pandemic.
 They said work-from-home environments mean many employees are using Google cloud products in order to collaborate with colleagues while Amazon has seen a large increase with many people shopping online from home.